 Related Reading: 50 Rainy Day Date Ideas To Feel Close To Each Other

 It’s not that they’re not interested in what you’re saying or doing.
-They don’t mean to be distant and aloof either.
+They don’t mean to be emotionally distant and aloof.
 It’s just who they are.
+It would help you to remind yourself that that they don’t mean ill toward you.
+It may be helpful to figure out an appropriate response every time they demonstrate this personality quirk, and learn how to communicate with an introvert partner.

 6. Give them their space

-No matter how much it may seem as if introverts prefer nothing more than their own company, they too crave a deep, meaningful connection.
+No matter how much it may seem that introverts prefer nothing more than their own company, they too crave a deep, meaningful connection.
 Even more so with their partners.
-However, for them, it is the quality of the time spent together that matter most.
-They don’t care for checking items on a bucket list. if you are in a relationship with an introvert you need to know this.
+However, for them, it is the quality of the time spent together that matters the most.
+They don’t care for checking items on a bucket list.
+If you are in a relationship with an introvert, you need to know this.

 That can prove to be one of the biggest benefits of dating an introvert, provided you learn to appreciate it.
 For them, sitting on a couch and having a heart-to-heart conversation with their significant other trumps being at the most happening event in town.